The Whole Child’s Family Housing team is actively recruiting for Family Housing Program Weekend & Holiday Support Staff (2-11pm).

 STATEMENT OF PURPOSE:

-The primary purpose of the Weekend Support Staff is to assist families in achieving safe housing and access medical, educational, social, prevocational, rehabilitative, employment or other needed community services for eligible clients and families who have become homeless.
+The primary purpose of the Weekend and Holiday Support Staff is to assist families in achieving safe housing and access medical, educational, social, prevocational, rehabilitative, employment or other needed community services for eligible clients and families who have become homeless.
 In addition, the Senior Housing Navigator is to oversee Housing Navigation team and provide individual/group supervision Targeted population includes children (Birth to age 18) and their families who are at risk of becoming homeless or are currently homeless utilizing a Housing First, Harm Reduction, Trauma Informed and Low-Barrier approach.

 ESSENTIAL JOB FUNCTIONS: